How Your Hair and Nails Change as You Age

 Minoxidyl is the only FDA approved medication to treat female pattern baldness.
 It is a topical medication that applied directly to the scalp.
 Research shows that it will regrow hair in 1 out of 4 or 5 women and significantly slows or stops hair loss in most women.
 It is also prescribed for men to treat male pattern baldness.

 Finasteride is an oral medication that can be more effective than minoxidyl.
-Finasteride interferes with a particular male hormone linked to baldness.
-That is why it is only prescribed to men to treat male pattern baldness.
+Finasteride interferes with a particular male hormone linked to hair loss.
+That's why it is only prescribed to men to treat male pattern baldness.
 Both minoxidyl and finasteride require continued use to be effective.
-If these medications are stopped, hair loss will revert to pretreatment levels.
+If these medications are stopped hair loss will revert to pretreatment levels.

 Surgical and Non-Surgical Hair Replacement

 In the case of both men and women, hair grafting can be a beneficial solution to thinning hair.
-Individual hair follicles and scalp are “harvested” from the back hairline and surgically transplanted to areas suffering from hair loss.
-Hair transplants are generally safe and have a 95% + success rate according to Mayo Clinic.
+Individual hair follicles are harvested from the back hairline and surgically transplanted to areas suffering from hair loss.
+Hair transplants are generally safe and have a 95%+ success rate according to Mayo Clinic.
 Just be advised this procedure is extremely expensive and not covered by insurance.

-If you don’t want to deal with medication or surgery, you can consider non-surgical hair replacement.
+If you don’t want to deal with medication or surgery you can consider a non-surgical hair replacement.
 This involves matching real hair to your hair color.
-A mold is made of your scalp, and a custom hairpiece is created to fit your head.
+A mold is made of your scalp and a custom hairpiece is created to fit your head.
 The hairpiece is attached with a surgical grade adhesive.
 You simply come back in for regular haircuts and maintenance.
 You can shower and swim in these custom hairpieces.

 Consider your haircut and style as well.
-The perfect haircut can give the illusion of thicker hair.
+The perfect haircut and products can give the illusion of thicker hair.
 Do your research and find a stylist that specializes in fine, thinning hair.

-Wigs offer a great alternative if your hair is too thin for styling.
-You can choose from human hair or synthetic wigs, depending on your budget.
-Human hair wigs are more expensive and require regular washing and styling, just like your own hair.
-Synthetic wigs are much more forgiving, You can wash them and the shape bounces back without the need for styling.
+Wigs or hairpieces offer a great alternative if your hair is too thin for styling.
+You can choose from human hair or synthetic versions depending on your budget.
+Human hair is much more expensive and requires regular washing and styling just like your own hair.
+Synthetics are much more forgiving.
+You can wash them and the shape bounces back without the need for styling.
 Synthetic wigs come in a wider variety of styles and the hair fibers last much longer than wigs made from human hair.

 Care for Aging Hair

-Here are a couple of low cost ways to treat aging hair from the inside out: Make sure you are getting a well-balanced diet and exercising regularly.
+Here are a couple of low cost ways to treat aging hair from the inside out.
+Make sure you are getting a well-balanced diet and regular exercise.
 Consuming the proper nutrients can help strengthen fragile hair and improve shine.
 Exercise improves blood flow, which in turn, improves skin and scalp health.

 Weak and Brittle Fingernails

 Just like your hair, fingernails are made up of keratin.
-As you age, your fingernails are affected by hormonal changes and are prone to thinning and breakage.
-Fingernails, in general, are tough as nails.
-But as you age, moisture levels and natural oils in the nail bed go into decline, which leads to weak, dry, brittle nails.
-On top of that, aging can result in slower growing fingernails.
+As you age, your they are affected by hormonal changes and are prone to thinning and breakage.
+Fingernails are typically tough as nails.
+But as you age moisture levels and natural oils in the nail bed go into decline, which leads to weak, dry, brittle nails.
+On top of that, aging can result in slower growing nails.

 Help for Aging Fingernails